DavidSouthgate/Multiscreen-Wallpaper-Management/README.md

 # Multiscreen Wallpaper Management
+> **I currently use only 1 monitor on my primary machine so this project is temporarilly on hold.
+For now.**

 This allows wallpapers to be managed in a multiple monitor setup.
 If resolution and configuration changes the program will recalculate the wallpaper.

 E.g. If the user uses WIN+P to adjust monitor configuration.
 The wallpaper will be adjusted so that it still looks correct.